Why moment-aware evaluation

 "Got it."
 As a confirmation in a low-stakes settings flow: warm, quick, calibrated.
 As the headline of an error message after a payment fails: callous bordering on cruel.

 "Save" as a button on a routine form: invisible, correct.
-As the button on the dialog confirming you're about to overwrite a collaborator's edits: under-built; the moment calls for "Replace" or "Overwrite teammate's changes" so the user can register the gravity.
+As the button on the dialog confirming you're about to overwrite a collaborator's edits: under-built; the situation calls for "Replace" or "Overwrite teammate's changes" so the user can register the gravity.

 A stringwise linter has no way to see this difference.
 It only sees the literal text.

-What changes when you add moments
+What changes when you add situational awareness

 Three things: